Child development and milestones: Your 5-years-5-months-old

 - They can confidently eat with all kinds of cutlery and

-- They can hold pens and pencils correctly.
+- Your kid can hold pens and pencils correctly.

 - They catch a ball throw at them from a short distance without dropping it.

-- They have better coordination with their legs and arms.
+- He/she has better coordination with their legs and arms.

 - They can hop from leg to leg without falling over like much younger children.